Xunnamius/project-utils/README.md

 (todo: start with list-tasks [but really start with npm install and npm init]) (todo: dev-utils dotenv.config vs devUtils.populateEnv) (todo: redux, motion, formik)
+(todo: flow; do not use any prop type anything at all ever) (todo: recommended global plugins for IDE integrations on Windows/WSL)

 This is one of those [boilerplate](https://git.xunn.io/boilerplate) futuristic web dev environments your parents warned you about.